JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_way.md

 ### Error codes

 === "400 (**Bad request**)"
     When there are errors parsing the XML (a text message explaining the error is returned).
-When a changeset ID is missing, when there are too many nodes for a way.<!--niepotrzebne pogrubienie-->
+When a changeset ID is missing, when there are too many nodes for a way.
 === "405 (**Method not allowed**)"
     If the request is **not a POST** request.<!--niepotrzebne pogrubienie-->
 === "409 (**Conflict**)"